Below are the most frequently asked questions (FAQs) about renting property.

 I need to find a place to rent.
 What do I do first?

 Before you start searching for your new home it’s a good idea to write down a budget.
 What are your current outgoings and what money do you have left each month to spend on rent?
-Take into account that, when you first move in, you will need to front a deposit as well as the first month’s rent and tenancy set up fees.
+Take into account that, when you first move in, you will need to front a security deposit as well as the first month’s rent and a refundable holding deposit.

 If you haven’t already, make sure you go and view the property.
 If it’s a house-share, meet all the people you’ll be moving in with.
-The letting agent will ask you to sign a Tenancy Fee Declaration form which lists the services they will provide and the fees expected from you.
+The letting agent will ask you to sign a Tenancy Fee Declaration form which lists the services they will provide and the Permitted Payments expected from you, in line with the Tenant Fees Act 2019.
 The agent will then begin the referencing process to ensure you’re in a position to rent the property.

-The landlord needs to be sure that that their tenant won’t have any problems paying the rent on a monthly basis and that the tenant will take good care of their property.
+The landlord needs to be sure that as their tenant you won’t have any problems paying the rent on a monthly basis and that you will take good care of their property.

 Referencing is nothing to worry about.
 Tenants applying to rent need to give details of their employer and income, their previous address, and some bank account details.
 These will be checked to ensure they are able to commit to monthly rental payments.